Clemapfel/jluna/docs/manual.md

 end
 ```

-In julia, we use `[]` when we want the expression to be vectorized and `()` when we want the expression to stay an object of type `Base.Generator`.
-The latter has the significant advantage that iterating and accessing its values is lazy-eval, meaning that we only do the any computation only when actually accessing the value.
+In julia, we use `[]` when we want the expression to be vectorized, and `()` when we want the expression to stay an object of type `Base.Generator`.
+The latter has the significant advantage that iterating and accessing its values is *lazy-eval*, meaning that we only do the any computation only when actually accessing the value.

-In `jluna`, we can create a generator expression using the postfix literal operator `_gen` on a c-string:
+In `jluna`, we can create a generator expression using the postfix literal operator `_gen` on a C-string:

 ```cpp
 // in julia: